pdav5883/bracket-revival/README.md

 ## TODO
 - Refactor js into shared utils
 - Handle browser error when request picks with no picks to make
+- Admin sending 200 status code when bad auth
+- Player creation is working, but response not showing on creation page

 ## Advanced TODO
 - How to manage round transitions (what if someone hasn't submitted picks)